mattstratton/castanet/archetypes/episode.md

 aliases = ["/##"]
 youtube = ""
 explicit = "no" # values are "yes" or "no"
-# media_override # if you have want to use a specific URL for the audio file
+# media_override # if you want to use a specific URL for the audio file
 +++